 Shirley Rodriguez (also credited as Shirley Miranda-Rodriguez) is a New York-based editorial and commercial still and motion photographer and media producer.
 Shirley has shot for notable brands including Olay, Fruit of the Loom, CoverGirl, Girls Scouts of the USA, Pantene, Isaac Mizrahi, and the HBO New York International Latino Film Festival, for whom she collaborated on the 2008 campaign that won HBO the PromaxBDA Bronze Award.
 Her work has been appeared in Latina, Crain, Siempre Mujer, El Diario, Metro, Hispanic, Urban Latino, The New York Times Online and Vibe magazines among other notable publications.

-Before founding Create The Remarkable, Shirley was co-founder and Creative Director of the creative services firm, Somos Arte.
+Year prior to founding Create The Remarkable, Shirley was co-founder and Creative Director of the creative services firm, Somos Arte.

 Julián Gerena-Quiñones is a skilled video editor and motion photographer, and the former owner and Executive Producer of Barrio Media, a community focused video production company out of El Barrio/East Harlem.
 His experience includes work with several non-profits such as Harlem RBI, the East Harlem Business Capital Corporation and Boys and Girls Harbor, as well as documentary projects focused on public education, affirmative action and the model-minority myth.
 Passionate about supporting the dreams of aspiring young filmmakers, he actively teaches programs through long-standing residencies at the Tribeca Film institute and Manhattan Youth.